riffnshred/nhl-led-scoreboard/README.md

 <a href="https://www.buymeacoffee.com/MgDa5sr" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/black_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-## Tutorials from other source (DIY websites, reddit etc...)
+## Tutorials from other source
->"I fallowed instructions from somewhere and I'm having issues"
+>"I fallowed instructions from somewhere else and I'm having issues"

 This project is new and is in constant evolution.
 Please read the documentation and instructions to install and run this software provided here.